SpiderMath/Random-Quote-Action/README.md

 # Random Programming Quote Action

-Puts a totally RANDOM programming quote to your README!
-This can be really useful for your Profile Readme.<br>
+Puts a random programming quote to your README!
+It is a fun little project built by myself to satisfy the desire to have a randomly selected programming quote being put into my profile README.
+Feel free to use it for your own profile readmes! <br>

-# ⚙ Usage
+## ⚙ Usage

 Put this in your README (the `...` stand for preceding and subsequent readme content, please ignore that)

 ```md